MatyeusM/sr5e-quick-lifemodule-calculator/README.md

 * Specializations, Skills are complicated enough.
 There are few Life Modules.
 That actually give specializations, in which case I just cut them out.
 * Fully supporting Knowledge and Language skills.
+* Choices that lock you out of specific life modules.

 ## Features I plan to include
 * Spending Karma on Active Skills and Skill Groups.